pinco227/D-man/README.md

 # D-Man

+This is a SPA (Single Page App) made to keep player alive while navigating through content.
+While all the content is being loaded into ```index.html``` dinamically, the app features routing and normal browser history with address url for each page and functional back/forward buttons.
 This project represents an artist's page featuring a music player.
 The main goal is to get the interested user to follow on social networks or contact regarding a collaboration or event.
-D-Man is an educational project made to serve as a Milestone Project for the **Software Developer Diploma** programme of **Code Institute**.
+This is an educational project made to serve as a Milestone Project (*Interactive Front-End*) for the **Software Developer Diploma** programme of **Code Institute**.

 ## Table of Contents
   - [Demo](#demo)